otalk/RTCPeerConnection/README.md

 // init it like a normal peer connection object
 // passing in ice servers/constraints the initial server config
 // also takes a couple other options:
-// sdpHack: false (to not use the SDP hack as described above)
 // debug: true (to log out all emitted events) var pc = new PeerConnection({config servers as usual}, {constraints as to regular PC});
 ```